 Hospital will open in phases, serving both COVID-19 and non-COVID-19 patients

-Beaumont Hospital, Wayne will reopen Tuesday, May 5 at 8:00 a.m. to serve both COVID-19 and non-COVID-19 patients.
+Beaumont Hospital, Wayne plans to reopen soon to serve both COVID-19 and non-COVID-19 patients after receiving required regulatory approvals.
 The campus will reopen in phases as the health system brings staff back.

 - The Emergency Center

 - Observation/ Inpatient medical surgical beds and support services (pharmacy, laboratory, food services and environmental services)

 In addition, some outpatient surgical and diagnostic services, including the infusion center, will be offered, in compliance with Executive Orders, to meet the time sensitive needs of patients.

 Phase II will add more inpatient and critical care capacity as Beaumont carefully reconfigures critical staffing and resource needs across the organization as COVID-19 and non-COVID-19 volumes change.